algolia-samples/about/.github/ISSUE_TEMPLATE/code-submission.md

 - Organization GitHub URL(if submitted on behalf of a company): [e.g. github.com/algolia]

 **Dependencies:**
-Please list any dependencies for services, tools or similar this project has (including Algolia's one). e.g: Algolia Answers, Google Cloud Vision, etc.
+Please list any dependencies for services, tools, or others this project has, including Algolia's services.
+For example, Algolia Answers, Google Cloud Vision, etc.

 **Checklist:**